mdibl/biocore_documentation/intro_to_geo.md

 ## Learning Objectives

-* Get an idea of what GEO is used for, and how it can supplement research
+* Become familiar with what GEO is used for, and how it can supplement research
 * Understand the difference between user-submitted and NCBI curated material
 * Learn how to construct a GEO query, and download expression data directly to either a local or remote machine